Demand Response: Balancing Energy Needs and Grid Stability

 A base meters were once a mainstay in the electric meterman’s arsenal.

-They are not used nearly as widely as they once were but they can still be a viable option for those older installations where an upgrade may be difficult or too expensive.
+They are not used nearly as widely as they once were since socket type meters have taken over, but they can still be a viable option for those older installations where an upgrade may be difficult or too expensive.
 Furthermore, A base meters are characterized by flat baseplates and terminals on the bottom.
 They are also used in many different types of installations.
 This also means that there are many different types of A base meters still out there in use today.

 What are test switches for?